 6 tips to try if your baby doesn’t sleep

 Baby, who doesn’t sleep well is not all fun and games.
 The parents are worried does the baby get enough sleep and the same time the parents’ wellbeing is on the line.
-Here are some tips to try at home!
+You know your baby the best and what soothes her/him usually, but here are some tips to try at home!

 1. Your baby loves routines